 For many years and from a young age I have been a ‘seeker’ of things spiritual (and some not so ‘spiritual’).
 Raised with a religion that produced more angst than answers and looking to other religious edicts, psychology, self-help books … ant farming, I never felt more alone and disconnected from the sense of peace that I desired (although some self-help books helped, and the ants were pretty cool).

 I discovered meditation in my mid-twenties and took it to the extreme.
-Hours of blissful contemplation taken to levels that would make a Himalayan monk smile.
-Observation of all things to the point of non-engagement in (practically) anything.
-Except surfing (ocean surfing that is, the internet hadn’t been invented yet).
-Actually, it was pretty amazing to be part of the ocean and communing with dolphins on regular basis, a meditation / ‘spiritual experience’ in itself.
+Hours of blissful contemplation taken to levels that would make a Himalayan monk ‘envious’.
+Observation of all things to the point of non-engagement in practically anything.
+Except surfing.
+Ocean surfing that is, the internet hadn’t been invented yet, and it was pretty amazing to be part of the ocean and communing with dolphins on regular basis, a meditation / ‘spiritual experience’ in itself.

 Discovering new places in a place that I had lived for most of my life had a profound effect on my psyche.
 So profound in fact that, after a year of giddy communion with nature and soul-soothing solitude, one evening before going to bed, on a whim and having not formally done so in years, I did a conscious meditation before heading off into a deep sleep.

 As the night turned into early morning a dream of painful childhood memories came up in a confusing collage of images including anger, isolation, and ultimately, self-empowerment.
 I awoke in the early hours of darkness, perplexed at the symbolic images presented to me.
 As I soon discovered, they represented a longing for healing with my father who had passed over when I was 11 years old, a deep sadness over the emotional isolation of my youth, a desire to heal the rift with my Mom and the message that I held the key to my own happiness, or salvation if you will.